christopherburnham/unifi-video-mqtt/README.md

 # unifi-protect-mqtt

 # Introduction

+Thanks to: mzac, for the unifi video version of this here: https://github.com/mzac/unifi-video-mqtt

 This script can run on your Unifi Protect server and push MQTT messages to a broker when motion is detected.

 This can be useful for systems like Homeassistant that are lacking motion detection integration with Unifi Protect.